LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.36?.0
 *Released*: ??
 September 2023
 * QueryModel: add useSavedSettings flag
+* QueryModel: serialize maxRows to URl when using bindURL
+  * Serialized as `pageSize` to match the page offset param
 * withQueryModels: honor useSavedSettings flag

 ### version 2.368.2